Art is everywhere, which could pose a problem if you want someone to notice yours.

 Thank God for the internet then, right?

-In this blog/guide, we will show you how to sell art online, how to get feedback and how to collect payments for your artwork.
+In this blog/guide, we will show you how to sell art online and how to collect payments for your artwork.
 It’s not that difficult to sell art, as much as it is to get it noticed by your target audience.

 So, let’s get started.

 - 1 Selling art in India – How to get started online

 - 2 5 Tips on how to sell art online in India